Downloading PDFs and MP3s

-Once you've become a subscriber to the SJMP website, you'll find everything in our catalog at your fingertips.
+Once you've become a member of SJMP, you'll find everything in our catalog at your fingertips.

 To download a PDF file (printed music etc), simply click on the COLORED PDF icon.
 Your browser (IE, Firefox, Chrome, Safari, etc.) will automatically download this file and save it to wherever you've set up your browser to save downloaded files.
 You can always change this location in the PREFERENCES settings of your browser.
 For instance, you might want to set up a folder titled "SJMP" on your desktop and save everything in one place!

 If you click on the MP3 icon (recorded music), this file (depending on your browser and your plug-ins) will probably simply play.

 To download the MP3 is just as easy, but differs across the browsers.
 Just <right-click> or <control-click> the COLORED MP3 icon, and then choose a "save" option.

 These options differ among the browsers, but you might see one of these choices...